-In the spirit of 19th-century public events of the same name, the artist has also organized four core Lyceum events, the final two of which are this weekend.
-A New Framework for Dialogue (Oct.
-15) and New England Town Hall Meeting (Oct.
-16).
-As part of the Lyceum, the floorboards of the pavilion will gradually fill with poetry commissioned from notable African-American writers.
-When not busy with public programs, the pavilion functions as a site for quiet contemplation and discussion for curious visitors to The Old Manse and Minute Man Park.
+In the spirit of 19th-century public events of the same name, the artist had also organized four core Lyceum events.
+As part of the Lyceum, the floorboards of the pavilion gradually filled with poetry commissioned from notable African-American writers.
+When not busy with public programs, the pavilion functioned as a site for quiet contemplation and discussion for curious visitors to The Old Manse and Minute Man Park.

 View photos from Lyceum I: The Picnic

 Inside the Manse itself, Durant had installed artifacts related to the African presence in Concord.
 By adding these objects to the interior of this historic house, Durant aimed to make the struggles, history, and culture of Africans in Concord more visible within the historic narrative of the Manse as the birthplace of American literature, philosophy, and theology.
 Or, in Durant’s words, the historic significance of the Manse, “would not have been possible without the labor of Africans in all its varieties.”